 When Manhattan learns that Laurie was produced through the sordid union of Sally and the Comedian, he is snapped out of his estrangement with humanity and resolves to save mankind.
 This is the crucial moment in the plot, marking the emergence of one of its deepest themes: Love for an individual human being can redeem the whole universe.

 If you love someone, you are implicitly saying “yes” to his existence.
 You are glad of his existence and wish it to continue.
-Logically, you cannot love someone and wish that the causes of his existence were otherwise, for then one’s loved one would not exist.
+Logically, you cannot love someone and wish that the causes of his existence were otherwise, for then one’s beloved would not exist.
 And since everything in the universe is causally connected with everything else, if you really love someone, you cannot wish that the universe were otherwise.
 And this is true even though the universe is filled with many things that, in themselves, are terrible.

 At the end of the story, this theme is reprised with great emotional power when Laurie is reconciled with her mother.
 Laurie can forgive her mother because she loves herself, which entails accepting all the conditions that made her life possible, including the union of her mother and the Comedian.
 Laurie says, “I love you, mom.
 You always did right by me.”
 Sally is also reconciled with the Comedian because he gave her Laurie, whom she loves.